 We are required to use a portion of our cash flow to service principal and interest on debt, which will limit the cash flow available for other business opportunities.
 We also maintain and enter into intercompany credit arrangements with our subsidiaries in the normal course.
-Our ability to make scheduled principal payments, pay interest on or refinance our indebtedness depends on our future performance, which is subject to economic, financial, competitive and other factors beyond our control.
+Our ability to make scheduled principal payments, pay interest on or refinance our indebtedness depends on our future performance, our cash flows, and applicable interest rates, which directly impacts our costs of financeing, and which are subject to economic, financial, competitive and other factors beyond our control.
 Unexpected delays in production, the suspension of our mining licenses, or other operational problems could impact our ability to service the debt and make necessary capital expenditures when the debt becomes due.
 If we are unable to generate such cash flow to timely repay any debt outstanding, we may be required to adopt one or more alternatives, such as selling assets, restructuring debt or obtaining additional equity capital on terms that may be onerous or highly dilutive.
-Our ability to refinance our indebtedness will depend on the capital markets and our financial condition at such time.
+Our ability to refinance our indebtedness will depend on the capital markets, applicable interest rates, and our financial condition at such time.
 We may not be able to engage in any of these activities or engage in these activities on desirable terms, which could result in a default on our debt obligations.